Erythritol: Safety

+In the United States, erythritol is among several sugar alcohols that are generally recognized as safe (GRAS) for food manufacturing.

 Dietary and metabolic aspects

 Caloric value and labeling

 Nutritional labeling of erythritol in food products varies from country to country.
-Some countries, such as Japan and the European Union (EU), label it as zero-calorie.
+Some places, such as Japan and the European Union (EU), label it as zero-calorie.

-Under U.S. Food and Drug Administration (FDA) labeling requirements, it has a caloric value of 0.2 calories per gram (95% less than sugar and other carbohydrates).
-The FDA has not made its own determination regarding the generally recognized as safe (GRAS) status of erythritol, but has accepted the conclusion that erythritol is GRAS as submitted to it by several food manufacturers.
+Under Food and Drug Administration (FDA) labeling requirements in the United States, erythritol has a caloric value of zero.

 Human digestion

-In the body, most erythritol is absorbed into the bloodstream in the small intestine, and then for the most part excreted unchanged in the urine.
+In the body, most erythritol is absorbed into the bloodstream in the small intestine and then for the most part excreted unchanged in the urine.
 About 10% enters the colon.

 In small doses, erythritol does not normally cause laxative effects and gas or bloating, as are often experienced after consumption of other sugar alcohols (such as maltitol, sorbitol, xylitol, and lactitol).
 About 90% is absorbed before it enters the large intestine, and since erythritol is not digested by intestinal bacteria, the remaining 10% is excreted in the feces.